Decentralised-Autonomous-Institutions/Rust-UHI-Server/docs/tasks.md

 # UHI Project Tasks

-This document outlines the detailed tasks for implementing the Universal Health Interface (UHI) project.
+This document outlines the detailed tasks for implementing the Unified Health Interface (UHI) project.
 Tasks are organized by component and broken down into subtasks for easier tracking and implementation.

 ## 1. Core UHI Gateway Server